adpextwindong/Patrus/README.md

 First pass on "A Tree-walk interpreter" in Literal Haskell Style w/ Alex/Happy to see the presentation flow.
 See [Patrus.lhs](Patrus.lhs) for notes as I go along.

 Git submodule a fork of just [the Lox tests](https://github.com/munificent/craftinginterpreters/tree/master/test).

+Put all the code into their respective files after first pass.